imagenaria/nftutil/README.md

 - https://devs.chia.net/guides/nft-intro/
 - https://github.com/scrutinously/chia-scripts/wiki/Chia-NFTs

+NOTE:
+The minter.py script, in my experience, starts to hang up and fail if you don't have enough spendable coins in your wallet.
+I was able to get around this by doing some manual coin splitting (just sending 2000 mojo transactions back to the wallet).
+I've also had to go and delete_unconfirmed_transactions a few times in order to continue minting.
+I also have had issues running other wallet commands during the minting, FYI

 ## Steps:

 Note: Right now, all your images have to be jpg files and end with ".jpg".
 I will update this tool to respect the actual file extensions of the nft images, but for now please take note of this.